-Staff finds that defining these terms requires a thorough discussion, which staff will incorporate into the March Design Guideline revisions staff report.
+Staff finds that defining these terms requires a thorough discussion, which staff will incorporate into a work session for the Historic Preservation Board in April.

 The following depicts the edits staff made following input from the HPB.
 The black text represents the existing Design Guideline; the underlined red is staff's amendments; and the blue represents the edits staff made following the HPB's discussion.
 Many of the edits we made were to make the language consistent throughout the Guidelines, correct grammatical errors, etc.